 Those days are long gone.
-Now, a whopping 66% of companies allow remote work.
+Now, employees love working remotely and a whopping 66% of companies allow remote work.
 More and more, we’re talking about the hows of engaging remote employees — because engaged workers are more likely to stay with you.

 So, yes, remote working has been gaining more attention than the “Stranger Things” kids.
 In fact, it’s such a popular way of doing business that 16% of companies have gone 100% remote.

 One of those is Zapier.
 In just 3 years, they’ve managed to grow from 0 to 600,000+ users, make millions, and become experts in engaging their remote employees.

 So, they might know a thing or two.

 How to motivate remote employees (according to Zapier)

 In this blog post, we’re taking a look at how Zapier motivates its virtual teams and its whole remote employee engagement action plan.
 Zapier’s VP of Customer Support, Pam Dodrill, shares some of the best ways to engage employees, even if they’re working across the world.

 Be transparent and always be involving remote employees